 Board-certified neurologist trained in integrative medicine and environmental toxicology.

-Dr. Ruhoy has trained in both pediatric and adult neurology at Seattle Children’s Hospital and the University of Washington.
+Dr. Ruhoy has trained in both pediatric and adult neurology at Seattle Children’s Hospital and the University of Washington where she received additional training in mitochondrial medicine and neuromuscular medicine.
 She further completed a two-year fellowship in Integrative Medicine at the University of Arizona under the tutelage of renowned physician Dr. Andrew Weil, MD.
-She is currently co-editor for Integrative Neurology, scheduled for release in spring, 2020, of Dr. Weil’s Integrative Medicine Series published by Oxford University Press.
+She is currently co-editor for Integrative Neurology, scheduled for release in Summer, 2020, of Dr. Weil’s Integrative Medicine Series published by Oxford University Press.
 In addition, Dr. Ruhoy has devoted time to intensive studies in herbal medicine, and has received her certification in medical acupuncture.
 She is a plant-based advocate and believes strongly in the power of food as our medicine.

 “When you take the time to be with a patient, to understand who they are, and listen to them, only then can you start to understand their unique path to healing.”